elliotjb/Culverin-Engine3D/README.md

 	* Add Window Project:
 		> In left window, you can see a hierarchy folders.
 		> In right, All files from a folder Test.
-	* Add Modules Importers and Loads
+	* Add Modules -> Importer and Loader
 		> Import and Load Meshes.
 		> Import Textures.
 	* Add ModuleFs.